pymc-devs/pytensor/doc/library/config.rst

     Default: ``'Mode'``

-    This sets the default compilation mode when compiling Pytensor functions.
+    This sets the default compilation mode when compiling PyTensor functions.
 By default the mode ``'Mode'`` is equivalent to ``'FAST_RUN'``.

 .. attribute:: profile